 To liaise with the College of Arms in matters relating to the research and registration of genealogies; and

-To attend The Queen or the Governor-General of New Zealand on such occasions as may from time to time be directed.
+To attend The King or the Governor-General of New Zealand on such occasions as may from time to time be directed.
 This usually involves the Swearing-in of a new Governor-General, the State Opening of Parliament and investiture ceremonies.

 The New Zealand Herald of Arms is New Zealand Deputy to Garter King of Arms and Deputy Inspector of Army, Naval and Air Force colours and badges.
 He represents the College of Arms and the Imperial Society of Knights Bachelor in New Zealand.
 Since 1996 he has been Herald of The New Zealand Order of Merit.